 This post aims to address how unchosen intentions can be rational and person-relevant from a compatibilist perspective but not from a libertarian perspective.
 Even though morally significant intentions are formed within the agent, they are not formed by the agent, being caused from without the agent.
-Secondly, it touches upon how libertarian freedom would undermine moral accountability.
+Secondly, libertarian freedom would undermine moral accountability.

 An unhappy choice for libertarians, infinite regress or ex nihilo:

 The will is the faculty of choice, or that by which the mind chooses.
-If the will forms intentions to act, then intentions are a result of the mind choosing.
+If the will itself forms intentions to act, then intentions are a result of the mind choosing.
 We may add that if an intention to act is produced by the will (rather than formed in but not by the will), then it would have to be a result of a previous intention because definitionally the will cannot produce an unintended act.
 Yet if the mind chooses intentions intentionally (according to a preceding intention), then intentions would be a product of the will ad infinitum, as argued here.
 There would be what I’ll call a regress conundrum.

 How can libertarian philosophy avoid regress, other than by agent causation?
 In agent causation the willing agent becomes the first cause.
 Pure spontaneity of intention saves freedom and moral responsibility, or so it’s said.
 Yet such autonomous independence would detach influence, reason, and relevant history from intentions and willed actions.
 We’re asked to believe by implication that the agent rises above all influences, wherefrom a posture of equilibrium forms intentions from a functionally blank past.
-In other words, given the liberty of indifference that agent causation contemplates, choices would be unmapped to personal history, entailing a radical break from the person doing the choosing.
+In other words, given the liberty of indifference that agent causation contemplates, choices would be unmapped to personal history, entailing a radical break from the person doing the choosing, as argued here.

 Libertarianism’s dead end: